 "Spike!
 Come help me get off the stage, my platforms are too high."

 And he's gone.
-He's reaching out to help her down and she's laughing.
-Her arm is around his perfect shoulders and he's leaning into her and placing a kiss on her temple and I'm dying all over again.
+He's reaching out to help her down.
+She's laughing.
+Her arm is around his perfect shoulders.
+He's leaning into her and placing a kiss on her temple.
+And I'm dying all over again.
 Happy Birthday to me.

-The first time me and Dru got drunk she was sick all over my bedroom carpet.
+The first time me and Dru got drunk, she was sick all over my bedroom carpet.
 We'd sneaked into my dad's study and found a bottle of whiskey that was half-finished and secreted it away to my bedroom.
 Dru said that since we were now teenagers, it was time to act like grown-ups.
-We'll never be treated as adults if we don't do what adults do, she'd said.
+We'll never be treated as adults if we don't do what adults do, Buffy.
 She'd brought over one of her mom's shot glasses - of which Mrs Edna Rhone had many - and we took it in turns to drink the foul liquid.
 I lasted three glasses before I felt the first wave of nausea.
-Dru only made it two and in the midst of my third glass she vomited all over my carpet and turned the most hideous shade of green I'd ever seen.
+Dru only made it two.
+In the midst of my third glass, she turned the most hideous shade of green I'd ever seen.

 That's the colour she is right now.

 "Will you tell Spike that I'm fine, Buff!
 Come on, I don't wanna go home yet.
 It's your BIRTHDAY!"

 The last word was yelled directly into my ear as she hung between Spike on her left and me on her right, her arms round both our shoulders.

 "Spike's just looking out for you, Dru.
 You know what prolonged alcohol intake does to your complexion.
 And I'm sure he doesn't want to marry you when your face looks like a map of China."

 Spike chokes on a laugh as he catches my eye and I relish the feeling of me and him having something from which Dru is excluded for a second.

 "No, you're right, you're right.
 My lovely Spike.
 He loves me too much to want me to be ugly."